sketchplugins/plugin-directory/README.md

 - [LaTeX Sketch Plugin](https://github.com/heytitle/latex-sketch-plugin), by heytitle: This plugin brings LaTeX functionalities to Sketch, and allows us to directly write mathematical formulas
 - [Vectary 3d](https://www.vectary.com/sketch/), by Vectary: Place your Sketch design into a predefined 3D mockup or your custom 3D element.
 Set your desired perspective in 3D and place the result into the scene with one click.
 - [Paste to Fill](https://github.com/tgfjt/sketch-paste-to-fill#readme), by tgfjt: Paste your image from clipboard, to fill layer.
-- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
 Translate and preview any design with ease
 - [Add Colors to Palette](https://github.com/johnmcclumpha/sketch-add-colors-to-palette), by johnmcclumpha: Quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.
 - [Sketch Export Preferences](https://github.com/KevinGutowski/Sketch-Export-Preferences), by Kevin Gutowski: Import and Save Sketch Export Preferences